How to Export JPGs from Lightroom Classic

 The Take Away

 In this tutorial you learned some best practices and ideas for efficient exporting for the web.
 Compressing your images for the web ensures that viewers will load them quickly.
-With the right settings, we can maintain high quality.
+With the right settings, we can still maintain high quality.